Texas Courts of Appeals

 Like the members of the Texas Supreme Court and the Court of Criminal Appeals, the Justices of the intermediate Texas Courts of Appeals are elected in partisan elections to six-year terms.
 Some, however, are initially appointed by the Texas Governor to fill vacancies and then run as incumbents in the next election.

-In a small number of cases, which ranges from 4 to 6% in recent years, the Texas Supreme Court transfers small numbers of cases from one court to another.
-The transferee court must then apply the precedents of the court from which the case was sent unless there is no controlling precedent from the court from which the appeal originated, according to Texas Rule of Appellate Procedure 41.3.
+In a small number of instances, (4-6% in recent years), the Texas Supreme Court transfers a case from one court to another.
+Under Texas Rule of Appellate Procedure 41.3, the transferee court must apply controlling precedents of the court from which the case was sent, if they exist.
 All courts of appeals retain the discretion to recall retired justices to assist writing any backlog of opinions in the court.

+In 2023, a law was passed creating a new appellate level court with jurisdiction over appeals from the new Texas business courts and state government related litigation, the Fifteenth Court of Appeals.
+In June 2024, the Governor began appointing judges to the Fifteenth Court of Appeals.
+These courts will be open for cases on September 1, 2024.
+In August 2024, the Texas Supreme Court rejected a constitutional challenge to the appellate business court's creation.
+In addition to hearing appeals from certain defined case types brought in the new Texas trial level business courts, the Fifteenth Court of Appeals will hear appeals statewide in cases brought by or against a wide range of state government entities, against state officers and employees arising out of their official conduct, and "matters in which a party to the proceeding files a petition, motion, or other pleading challenging the constitutionality or validity of a state statute or rule, and the attorney general is a party to the case."

 History

+From 1836, when Texas gained independence from Mexico, until 1876, the Supreme Court of Texas served as the state's only appellate court.
+During this period, the court had jurisdiction over both civil and criminal cases and was responsible for deciding questions of fact as well as law.
+This centralized structure remained in place for several decades as the state's legal system developed.